 |Global Distributed Cache for Redis||✔️||❌||❌|

 |Two-way data synchronization by using DTS||✔️||❌||❌|

 The following sections show the description of each number label:

 - ①: The QPS (number of visits per second) reference value is measured by a command with a time complexity of O(1).
 A higher time complexity indicates a lower QPS reference value.

 - ②: A higher hit ratio on memory indicates that hybrid-storage instances provide higher performance.
 The performance is similar to that of Community Edition.

-- ③ Different from the multi-threading feature of Redis Community Edition 6.0, Real Multi-I/O of performance-enhanced instances supports multiple connections, linear increases in throughput, and provides fully accelerated I/O threads.
+- ③: Different from the multi-threading feature of Redis Community Edition 6.0, Real Multi-I/O of performance-enhanced instances supports multiple connections, linearly increases in throughput, and provides fully accelerated I/O threads.

 - Write Through: writes the data directly to disks and returns a successful response.

 - Write Back: writes the data to the cache and returns a successful response.
 The data will be written to disks later.